 6. Connect to a Solar Inverter

 A solar inverter is a part of the solar array that converts the energy captured into AC electricity for use by household appliances.
-To connect the solar panel system to the inverter, you will need to join the panel’s positive wire to the positive terminal of the inverter and the negative wire to the negative terminal.
+To connect the solar panel system to the inverter, you must join the panel’s positive wire to the positive terminal and the negative wire to the negative terminal.

 7. Connect to a Solar Battery and the National Grid

-While connecting the solar inverter to the grid is crucial, you also need a solar battery to store backup electricity for when you don’t wish to be dependent on the grid.
+While connecting the solar inverter to the grid is crucial, you also need a solar battery to store backup electricity when you don’t want to depend on the grid.

 Installers take a standard plug to connect to the main switchboard and an output wire to connect to the electric board.